 Mucous cysts occur mainly in your lower lip, but they can form under your tongue, floor of the mouth, inside of your cheek and the palate.
 Mucoceles may burst and heal after a few days.
 But if they persist and do not go away, you should visit a dentist or a doctor.
 They will determine the type of treatment you need and, in most cases, surgical removal to excise the lesion will be performed.

 Mucous cysts have the same characteristics and one common cause.
 The superficial types will rise up from your skin and some of them will be a little deeper in the inner skin of the mouth.
 Depending on where these cysts begin to form, there may be some small differences.

-You see dome-shaped swelling sac that is a few millimeters to less than 1 cm in size.
+You see dome-shaped swelling sac that is vary in size, a few millimeters to less than 1 cm.
 Mucous cysts are filled with fluid that can be clear or bluish in color.
 Sometimes the mucous cyst can turn even grayish or pink.

 What causes mucous cyst?

 Trauma to your oral soft tissues is the main cause of mucous cysts.
 You may have accidentally bitten your inner parts of your lip or other soft parts in your mouth.
 An injury inside oral cavity can cause damages to the interior part of your cheeks, inside of your lower lip, floor of your mouth and where your salivary gland ducts are.

 - Biting the inner surface of your cheeks

 - Getting an oral pierce like tongue piercing or lip piercing

 - Sharp teeth or a sharp object that you may have accidently bitten into